-The registering officer will arrange for the necessary public notice of the intended marriage to be given (16.30), will apply to the appropriate meeting for a meeting for worship to be appointed (16.34), and will inform the parties when the meeting for worship for the solemnisation of their marriage has been appointed.
+Using Forms E to H, the registering officer will arrange for the necessary public notice of the intended marriage to be given.
+They will also apply to the appropriate meeting for a meeting for worship to be appointed, and will inform the couple when the meeting for worship for the solemnisation of their marriage has been appointed.
+Subsequently, they will inform the meeting that the marriage taken place.
+In England and Wales, the registering officer will complete the civil certificates and report the marriage to the civil authorities.
+In Scotland, the couple is responsible for informing the civil authorities that the marriage has taken place.